Car payments are a major spending category for most Americans.

-Car payments are a major category in the budgets of most Americans.
-In fact, they’re just behind mortgage or rent payments in most cases in terms of total expenditures.
+In fact, car payments are often just behind a consumer’s mortgage or rent payment in terms of total expenditures.

 You can escape car debt forever by changing just one simple thing when it comes to car ownership.

 Own Your Car Longer – It’s That Simple

 The only change you need to make to escape car payments, in most cases, is the length of time you own your car.

 Really, it is that simple.
 Not following?
 Here’s how it works.